myung-group/Data_active_BCM/README.md

 This repository accompanies the paper **Active Sparse Bayesian Committee Machine Potential for Isothermal-Isobaric Molecular Dynamics Simulations** by Soohaeng Yoo Willow, Dong Geon Kim, R. Sundheep, Amir Hajibabaei, and Chang Woo Myung.

 The data for plotting all of the graphs in the main text and supplementary materials can be found in the folder `Data`.
-The figures in the paper are in the folder 'Figures'.
-Notebooks in the folder 'Scripts' can reproduce Figures.
+The figures in the paper are in the folder `Figures`.
+Notebooks in the folder `Scripts` can reproduce Figures.

 ## Paper abstarct